 Emergency Hearings / Short Notice Representation

-Our Denver Area Family Law Lawyers, With 70+ Years’ Experience, Are Ready to Quickly Help You!
+Our Lawyers With 70+ Years’ Experience, Are Ready to Help You!

 At times, it may be necessary to seek legal representation in a hurry.
 For example, emergencies regarding child custody can arise with little or no advanced warning.
 Likewise, a divorce case may need to be filed immediately to preserve assets or to prevent one party from leaving the state, or country, with the children.
 Some people find themselves with a contested hearing, or court deadline, on the immediate horizon, yet have waited until “the last minute” to seek the assistance of an attorney.
 In any of these types of situations in which representation is needed quickly, you need an attorney with substantial family law experience who can jump in right away and protect your interests.
 The Denver emergency hearing lawyers at Plog & Stein, P.C. have the skills necessary to assist individuals who need short-notice and emergency representation in Colorado family law cases.